mikpe/erlscheme/README.md

 - No Unicode, characters are 8-bit, and identifiers only allow ASCII.
 - Most of the Scheme standard bindings are not yet implemented.
 - The R6RS/R7RS library system is not implemented, and may never be.
-- The R6RS/R7RS exception handling system is not yet implemented.
 - No documentation.
-- Exception handling is limited to restarting the REPL after printing a message about the exception that occurred.
 - The macro / syntax system is old-fashioned and primitive.

 Planned extensions: